 How to Compare Income Protection Insurance in Australia

 Have you found choosing an income protection policy daunting?
 Did you find the number of options for you to choose from overwhelming?
-In our latest blog post, we break down the key things you need to know when comparing Income Protection policies.im
+We want to help you find and compare policies, so you can find income protection suited to your needs and budget.

 The first thing you need to choose is your monthly benefit.
 Generally income protection protects up to 75% of your income, paying a monthly benefit if you go on claim.

 You will need to decide what monthly benefit, up to 75% of your salary, you would like.

 Once you have selected your monthly benefit, you will need to consider what waiting and benefit periods you would like.
 Your choice of waiting and benefit periods will affect your premium.